|

 (Orange band with black letter-number-number)

-(fledglings) this field season.
+the past three field seasons.
 Most of the birds were banded on Swinburne

 Island, off the coast of Staten Island.
-Nine were banded on Muscoot
+About 100 were banded in Westchester

-Reservoir in Westchester County.
-Our color code, an orange band with
+County.
+Our color code, an orange band with black alpha-numerics, is

 cormorants in this area, please